 What is a drilling consultant's schedule?
 Drilling consultants’ schedules vary depending on the schedule run by the E&P company, but common schedules for this position are (days on site/days off):

 Drilling consultants typically work 12 hours per day.
 Most often, there is one day shift consultant and one night shift consultant.
 Some companies, though, only run one drilling consultant who is responsible for 24-hour operations (usually on less challenging wells).
 Horizontal land wells take roughly 20-40 days depending on the depth and region of the well.
 These and other short term jobs (45 days or less) may operate without ever making a drilling consultant change.

 How much does a drilling consultant make?

 Depending on the experience held by a drilling consultant, the location and characteristics of the operation, and considering other specialties, a drilling consultant will average between $1,200 and $1,500 per day or up to $2,500 a day.
-In a year, one could make between $145,00 and $300,000.
+In a year, one could make between $145,000 and $300,000.

+Who does a drilling consultant report to?
 Drilling consultants report to the drilling superintendent, drilling engineer, drilling manager, VP of operations, or COO, depending on the size of the company (one would report to a COO in the smallest company and a drilling superintendent in the largest company, for example).

+Who reports to a drilling consultant?
 Everyone on the drilling location during a drilling operation is supervised by the drilling consultant.